Newzoo: There will be over 3 billion gamers by 2023

 The number of gamers around the globe will top 3 billion by 2023, according to market researcher Newzoo.
-That may sound crazy to expect 39% of all humans to be playing games, but Newzoo says we already have 2.69 billion players, thanks to mobile devices.
+It may sound crazy to expect 39% of all humans to be playing games, but Newzoo says we already have 2.69 billion players, thanks to mobile devices.
 And, like it or not, new gamers are born every day, and non-gamers are becoming a smaller part of the overall pie.

 Demographic change is driving this trend, as most young folks play games.
 The game market is expected to generate $159.3 billion in 2020 and exceed $200 billion by 2023, Newzoo said.
 The growth is being driven by mobile games and huge titles such as Fortnite, League of Legends, and Pokémon Go.
 During the pandemic, the numbers are growing at an accelerated rate.

 By the end of this year, we’ll have 2.7 billion gamers worldwide, with 2.5 billion playing on mobile, 1.3 billion playing on PC, and 800 million on console.
 (That adds up to more than 2.7 billion because people play on multiple devices).
-But thanks to growth markets in regions like Asia-Pacific, the Middle East and Africa, and Latin America, this number is on track for even further growth in the coming years.
+Thanks to growth markets in regions like Asia-Pacific, the Middle East and Africa, and Latin America, this number is on track for even further growth in the coming years.

 Growth markets are contributing more to this player increase (compared to more-mature markets).
 Growing online population due to improved (mobile) internet infrastructure, affordable (smart) phones, and a growing middle class are key drivers for player growth.
 In 2019, for example, the number of players in the Middle East and Africa outpaced the number in North America.
 In 2022, the Middle East and Africa will have surpassed even Europe’s player numbers.

 However, Newzoo said that many players in these growth markets are entering gaming via mobile, whose free-to-play monetization model makes it notoriously difficult to convert players into payers.
-The global number of players is expected to grew 5.3% year on year in 2020, predominantly driven by the regions with the most emerging markets.
+The global number of players is expected to grow 5.3% year on year in 2020, predominantly driven by the regions with the most emerging markets.

 The game market is constantly evolving — as are the ways through which consumers engage with the market.
 This demands an evolving approach for breaking down game-related revenues.